Workplace Discrimination Solicitors

 Direct discrimination

 If you are treated differently on the basis of a ‘protected characteristic’, you may be able to make a direct discrimination claim.
-Types of claim could include age discrimination, religious discrimination, discrimination whilst pregnant or sexual discrimination at work.
+Types of claim could include:

 To be successful, our employment lawyers will need to demonstrate that you’ve been treated less favourably than someone else without the same protected characteristic as you.
 This person is known as a ‘comparator’.